 This webinar is sponsored by the opens in a new windowInternational Coral Reef Initiative (ICRI), an informal partnership which strives to preserve coral reefs and related ecosystems around the world, as part of its collaboration with the Conservation Finance Alliance for promoting innovative financing for coral reef conservation.

-Presented by: Katy Mathias of the Conservation Finance Alliance and WCS and Nicolas Pascal of Blue finance
+Presented by: Katy Mathias of the Conservation Finance Alliance and Wildlife Conservation Society and Nicolas Pascal of Blue finance

 Co-sponsored by: OCTO (OpenChannels, The Skimmer, MPA News, EBM Tools Network) and the Reef Resilience Network